christina-grannas/swagger-test/user-testing/checkout-js.md

 ## Supported languages

-The following languages can be specified on the checkout page:
+The following languages can be used on the checkout page:

 | Code    | Language
 |:-------:|:-------